Apple Daily: Editorial history

+Film feature

+Apple Daily was prominently featured in the 2022 film The Hong Konger produced by American right-wing think tank Acton Institute.
+The film had a positive reception among its conservative base, and showcased the final days of Apple Daily's operations before being shut down due to the Hong Kong national security law.

 Content

 The newspaper was modelled after USA Today, with printing in full colour and concise writing.
 It also extensively used written Cantonese, when most Hong Kong newspapers used written vernacular Chinese, and a focus on reporting crime, celebrity news, eroticism, gambling, and drug use.
-It carried at least three pages of entertainment news at the beginning but this was increased by eight pages by 2000.
+It carried at least three pages of entertainment news at the beginning but this was increased to eight pages by 2000.

-Apple Daily is described to have introduced tabloid journalism to the Hong Kong market.
-The focus on large colourful graphics and more flamboyant stories, such as celebrity scandals, traffic accidents and deaths, quickly made Apple Daily Hong Kong's second most popular newspaper.
+Apple Daily is described to have introduced tabloid journalism to Hong Kong.
+The focus on large colourful graphics and more sensationalist stories, such as celebrity scandals, traffic accidents and deaths, quickly made Apple Daily Hong Kong's second most popular newspaper.
 This type of journalism has also been replicated by other newspapers in Hong Kong.

 Apple Daily attracted public criticism in 1998 for a report about a woman who jumped off a building after pushing her children out the window.
 The woman's husband was widely reported to have little remorse for the deaths of his wife and children.
 Apple Daily published a photo of the man with two prostitutes soon after the deaths.
-It was then revealed that the newspaper had paid the man to pose for the photograph, for which Apple Daily issued an apology after public outcry.
-In the same year, Apple Daily ran a front-page article claiming that lawyer Jessie Chu Siu Kuk-yuen absconded with more than HK$2 million of clients' money for her law firm.
-Apple Daily was ordered by a court to pay Chu more than HK$3.6 million in damages for defamation.
+It was then revealed that the newspaper had paid the man to pose for the photograph, for which Apple Daily issued an apology after a public outcry.
+In the same year, Apple Daily ran a front-page article claiming that a lawyer absconded with more than HK$2 million of clients' money for her law firm.
+Apple Daily was ordered by a court to pay the lawyer more than HK$3.6 million in damages for defamation.
 In 2000, an Apple Daily reporter was sentenced to 10 months in jail for bribing police officers for information on criminal cases.

 Journalism scholar Paul Lee said the establishment of Apple Daily has changed the Hong Kong newspaper ecosystem by transforming broadsheet newspapers into tabloids.
 Lee said newspapers with a high circulation, such as Apple Daily, The Sun and Oriental Daily, are known for their tabloid journalism as well as making mainstream reporting (see middle-market newspaper).
 Apple Daily did not join the self-regulation panel of the Newspaper Society of Hong Kong.

-Apple Daily is also known for its coverage of breaking news and current affairs in Hong Kong and China.
+Apple Daily was also known for its coverage of breaking news and current affairs in Hong Kong and China.
 The newspaper had exclusive reports on political scandals, including member of the Legislative Council Cheng Kai-nam not reporting conflict of interest in 2000, and former Financial Secretary Antony Leung for avoiding tax when purchasing a car.